andreidurdun/Faculty-Projects/README.md

-Here are some of my university projects.
+A collection of projects and assignments from my Computer Science studies at the University of Bucharest.